GeoMOER/moer-base-python/docs/units/_unit00/unit00-04_submission_guidelines.md

   caption: 'Image generated with DALL E: [**Environmental Informatics Marburg**](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics)'
 ---

-#  of your Exercises on ILIAS
+## Upload of Your Exercises on ILIAS

-To ensure that all exercise submissions are organized, complete, and easy to review, please follow these instructions **exactly**.
+All your exercise solutions must be uploaded in the following ILIAS folder:
+**`Submission/SS_2025`**

+Make sure your folder and file structure follow the guidelines below to ensure smooth correction and feedback.

 ---

-## 📁 Folder Structure
+### 📁 Folder Structure

 1. **Create a main folder** on ILIAS with the following naming convention:
    ```